HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 There are a number of limitations with our current process which need to be addressed:

-- For community members who want to propose enhancements to either technical software or governance, it is often unclear where to start - *for example, which HCA slack channel or project member to approach with a proposal.*
+- For community members who want to propose enhancements to either technical software or governance, it is often unclear where to start - *for example, which HCA Slack channel or project member to approach with a proposal.*

   - There is no common template for design proposal submissions.